-When the rifle is fired, the same gas pressure that drives the bullet forward acts through the gas port to push the bolt carrier to the rear.
+When the pistol is fired, the same gas pressure that drives the bullet forward acts through the gas port to push the bolt carrier to the rear.
 This action causes extraction and ejection of the fired cartridge case.
-If a cartridge fails to fire, or if the shooter wishes to eject the chambered cartridge manually, follow the procedure "To Unload" step 3, p.
-20. When the charging handle is operated there can be a failure to extract the cartridge from the chamber, or a failure to eject the cartridge clear of the rifle.
+A MISFIRE or unusual report (sound) upon firing is always a signal to cease firing immediately.
+After waiting for one minute, examine the chamber and bore of the firearm.
+If the shooter wishes to eject the chambered cartridge manually, follow the procedure "To Unload" step 3, p.
+20. When the charging handle is operated there can be a failure to extract the cartridge from the chamber, or a failure to eject the cartridge clear of the pistol.
 These failures usually are the result of the charging handle not being pulled rearward vigorously.
 From the foregoing, it is clear that the user must:

-- 1. Always visually check the chamber after opening the slide to eject a chambered cartridge. - 2.
+- Always visually check the chamber after opening the bolt to eject a chambered cartridge. - 2.
 Thoroughly clean the chamber and the extractor as often as necessary.

-If an empty magazine is in the rifle when the charging handle is being retracted to extract a cartridge, the cartridge may drop on top of the magazine or remain held to the breech-face by the extractor.
+If an empty magazine is in the pistol when the charging handle is being retracted to extract a cartridge, the cartridge may drop on top of the magazine or remain held to the breech-face by the extractor.
 Then, when the bolt carrier goes forward, the cartridge will be chambered again!
-REMEMBER -- always remove the magazine before clearing the chamber, and visually check to ensure that no cartridges remain in the gun.
+REMEMBER -- always remove the magazine before clearing the chamber, and visually check to ensure that no cartridges remain in the firearm.